2003 Atlantic hurricane season: Storm names

-The following names were used for named storms that formed in the North Atlantic in 2003.
-The names not retired from this list were used again in the 2009 season.
+The following list of names was used for named storms that formed in the North Atlantic in 2003.
 This is the same list used for the 1997 season.
 Storms were named Larry, Mindy, Nicholas, Odette, and Peter for the first time in 2003.

 Retirement

-On April 30, 2004, The World Meteorological Organization retired three names: Fabian, Isabel, and Juan.
-They were replaced in the 2009 season by Fred, Ida, and Joaquin, respectively.
-However, due to lack of activity in 2009, the name Joaquin was not used until the 2015 season.
+In the spring of 2004, The World Meteorological Organization retired Fabian, Isabel, and Juan from the Atlantic hurricane name lists.
+They were replaced with Fred, Ida, and Joaquin, respectively, for the 2009 season.

 Season effects

-This is a table of all the storms that formed in the 2003 Atlantic hurricane season It includes their duration, names, intensities, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 2003 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 2003 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2003 USD.